Many-coloured fruit dove: Distribution and habitat

-Manuma are found across many islands and archipelagos across Polynesia with a range of 660,000 sq. km.
-They are most often found in Fiji and Tonga.
+Manuma are found across many islands and archipelagos across Polynesia with a range of 660000 km2.
 They can be found in lowland subtropical and tropical broadleaf forests.
 In these forests, they are found in the canopies.
 They can also be found in urban areas.
 The manuma's fossil range is from 0.12 million years ago to today, exclusively in the quaternary.

-Behavior
+Behaviour and ecology

 Diet

-The many-colored fruit dove is a frugivore.
+The many-coloured fruit dove is a frugivore.
 It forages the canopies of trees in search of figs. On Samoa and American Samoa it is mostly the banyan.
-This strict diet keeps the two fig species in check; however, any decline in the amount of figs may be a disaster for the many-colored fruit dove.
-However, on Fiji and Tonga, manuma are known to eat fruits of ylang ylang (Cananga odorata), bishop wood (Bischofia javanica), and māgele (Trema cannabina).
+This strict diet keeps the two fig species in check; however, any decline in the amount of figs may be a disaster for the many-coloured fruit dove.
+On Fiji and Tonga, many-coloured fruit doves are known to eat the fruit of ylang ylang (Cananga odorata), bishop wood (Bischofia javanica), and māgele (Trema cannabina).

 Social

-Manuma are often found in small flocks.
+Many-coloured fruit doves are often found in small flocks.
 In each flock there are normally more males than females.